sahilbishnoi26/IPL-Data-Analysis-Apache-Spark/README.md

 ## 📌 Introduction

-This project demonstrates the end-to-end data processing workflow for analyzing IPL (Indian Premier League) cricket data using Apache Spark and Databricks.
+End-to-end data processing workflow for analyzing IPL (Indian Premier League) cricket data using Apache Spark and Databricks.
 The workflow includes:

-- **Uploading IPL data to Amazon S3** (as object storage)
+- **Uploading IPL data to Amazon S3**
 - **Using Databricks as the compute environment**
 - **Transforming data with Apache Spark**
 - **Performing SQL-based analysis**